diogoaurelio/schedoscopeWiki/Spark-Transformations.md

 ### runOnSpark

-`runOnSpark(hiveTransformation: HiveTransformation)` creates a Spark transformation from a given Hive transformation as to execute it with SparkSQL.
+`runOnSpark(hiveTransformation: HiveTransformation)` creates a Spark transformation from a given Hive transformation in order to execute it with SparkSQL.
 Note that there may be syntactical, semantical, and configuration differences between HiveQL and SparkSQL.

-`runOnSpark()` can also accept the following parameters of `SparkTransformation` for further configuration:
+`runOnSpark()` can also accept the following optional parameters of `SparkTransformation` for further configuration:
 * `master`
 * `deployMode`
 * `additionalJars`
 * `additionalPys`
-* `additionalFiles`
 * `additionalFiles`
 * `propertiesFile`